justwriteclick/docslikecode/_learn/00-github-for-docs-files.md

 You want to get a good sense of these terms, because when you're new to Git, it's easy to confuse named directories, such as a cloned fork that is named after the original repo, and Git branches.

-You can instruct Git to base your branch on the `master` branch in `upstream`, `origin`, or another `named` remote.
-For example, this command bases a new branch on the `master` branch in the `upstream` remote:
+You can instruct Git to base your branch on the `main` branch in `upstream`, `origin`, or another `named` remote.
+For example, this command bases a new branch on the `main` branch in the `upstream` remote:
 ```
-$ git checkout upstream/master -b my-branch
+$ git checkout upstream/main -b my-branch
 ```

 ## Set up prompts (Terminal on MacOS or Linux)